 What to look for in a travel tripod

 Choosing a tripod isn't just about selecting the smallest and lightest model.
 Indeed, picking the lightest legs isn't always the best plan.
 Marginally heavier alternatives won't be a noticeable burden, but they can provide much more rigidity and versatility.
-All of these tripods use carbon fibre construction to save weight, but this ups the price.
+All of these tripods use a carbon fiber construction to save weight, but this ups the price.
 Some models also have aluminium counterparts.
 Each includes a compact ball head, but check carefully: a ball that's too small for a larger DSLR will become a precarious balancing act.

 1. MeFoto GlobeTrotter Carbon C2350Q2T

-Slick looking, well-made travel tripod with excellent maximum load capacity
+Slick looking, well-made travel tripod

 Maximum load: 12kg | Maximum height: 163cm | Minimum height: 41cm | Folded length: 42cm | Number of leg sections: 5 | Weight: 1.68kg